knightazura/ghost-sdk/API-Overview.md

 - Handlebars helpers (`/core/server/helpers/`): Handlebars helpers are used to provide functionality to the templates rendered by the front end.
 JSON API is used to get data used by the templates.

-- Front end: The front end is rendered using the theme and content from the database is added using the Handlebars templates.
+- Front end (`/core/server/controllers/frontend.js`): The front end is rendered using the theme and content from the database is added using the Handlebars templates.
+All rendered content also passes through Express middleware functions.